Beam-align: distributed user association for mmWave networks with multi-connectivity: System model

 \subsection{Antenna model}

-We use a directional beamforming channel model as given in \cite{bai2014coverage}, where $\theta^u$ and $\theta^b$ are defined as the beamwidth of a user and a BS, respectively.
-Moreover, $\phi_{ij}$ is the \textit{boresight} and $\zeta_{ij}$ the \textit{geographical} angle of link $ij$ as illustrated in Fig.~\ref{fig:bore-geo}.
-We assume that BSs and users have a sectorized linear antenna \cite{7880676, 7528494}, which means that the beams are placed uniformly around the BS and user (Fig.~\ref{fig:bore-geo}).
+To calculate the antenna gain for a transmitter or receiver operating with beams, we use the model proposed in mmWave-based IEEE 802.15.3c standard~\cite{toyoda2011antenna}.
+Let us denote by $\theta^u$ and $\theta^b$ the beamwidth of a user and a BS, respectively.
+Moreover, $\phi_{ij}$ is the \textit{boresight} and $\zeta_{ij}$ the \textit{geographical} angle of link $ij$ as illustrated in Fig.~\ref{fig:mmwave_scenario}.
+We assume that BSs and users have a sectorized linear antenna \cite{7880676, 7528494}, which means that the beams are placed uniformly around the BS and user.
 This results in the boresight angles $\phi_{ij} = d \cdot \frac{2\pi}{\theta} $, where $d \in \D = \{1, 2, \ldots, m\}$ is the set of all beam directions.
-We refer to $\D^u$ and $\D^b$ as the set of user and BS beam directions, with beamwidths $\theta^u$ and $\theta^b$, respectively.
-Moreover, we assume that every BS beam can be occupied by at most $s$ users.
-The BS will then serve these users in the same beam in a time-sharing manner.
+We refer to $\D^u$ and $\D^b$ as the set of user and BS beam directions, with beamwidths $\theta^u$ and $\theta^b$, respectively. {We assume that the number of RF chains of a BS is $M$ whereas it is $k$ for the users.
+Therefore, at any time, only a maximum $M$ of these beams can be active at a BS, and $k$ beams at the users. } The BS then serves these users in the same beam in a time-sharing manner.
+We assume that each BS has a total transmission power of $P_{tot}$ Watts and this power is equally divided among beams considering a maximum of $M$ active beams.
+Hence, for each beam, the transmission power is set as $P_{tx}=P_{tot}/M$.
+Note that while adaptive transmission power schemes could be applied depending on the number of active beams, for simplicity, we assume a fixed transmission power per beam, i.e., $P_{tx}$.

 The antenna gain is denoted by $g^b(\alpha_{ji})$ for the transmitter of the link $ij$ and by $g^u(\alpha_{ij})$ for the receiver of this link.
 Following the mmWave-based IEEE 802.15.3c standard \cite{toyoda2011antenna}, this gain in dB is defined as follows: